 I am new to hammocking and my budget is limited to one quilt.
 What should I get?

-Good insulation is imperative to a successful night of camping out.
+The first thing we will tell you in this quilt buying guide is that good insulation is imperative to a successful night of camping out.
 We strongly recommend your first purchase to be an underquilt.
 About 65-70% of your body heat escapes from your backside, through the thin layers of your hammock's fabric.
 A pad helps to a point before colder temps drive you to find a warmer solution.
 While you can pile on layers or use an already owned sleeping bag for your top insulation, it is difficult to keep your body warm without a properly designed underquilt.
 A full length or a 3/4 length underquilt can help create a good seal against the elements.